tingiskhan/pylurch/README.md

 # ml-server
-Lightweight application for serving ML models.
+Lightweight Flask application for serving ML models.

 ## Background
 There's a lot of good resources for learning about how to structure an API for serving ML algorithms.
-[Medium](https://medium.com/) provides a plethora of different blogs around the subject, but a lot of them are for very specific use cases and are often rudimentary, in order to get something up and running fast.
+[Medium](https://medium.com/) provides a plethora of different blogs around the subject, but a lot of them are for very specific use cases in order to get something up and running fast.

 As such, I decided to share a library with what I've learnt from trying to deploy ML algorithms via APIs (on cloud architecture).
+In short, this library provides an "easy way" (I think at least) of deploying ML algorithms, abstracting away all the non-algorithm related parts; such as sending/parsing data/keeping track of running models/storing trained models.

 Please note that the solution is something I've developed in my own time and is therefore not entirely bug free nor optimal, as such see it as a complement to the blogs on Medium rather than a production grade ML API.

 Some (key) differences between this library and the libraries usually seen on the Medium blogs:
 1. Abstracts away the fit/prediction logic for easier deployment of new models.